Spanish dancer: Distribution and habitat

 This species is reported from the Red Sea, the Western Indian Ocean, French Polynesia and the Western Pacific, with different colour morphs in each region which are not differentiated by morphology or DNA barcodes.

 It likes rocky and coral reefs with many sponges and shelters from 1 to 50 meters deep.

 Biology

-During daytime, the Spanish dancer hides away from the light in the crevices of its natural habitat to only come out late at night.
+During daytime, the Spanish dancer hides away from the light in the crevices of its natural habitat, and it only comes out late at night.
+Like all nudibranchs, Spanish dancers are hermaphroditic, and their egg ribbons, which range in color from bright red to pink, have a spiral shape related to the size of the animal, so relatively large.

-It feeds on various species of sponge.

-Like all nudibranchs, it is hermaphrodite and its bright red to pink egg ribbon has a spiral shape related to the size of the animal so relatively large.
 The Spanish Dancer consumes sponges from the family Halichondriidae.
-Once consumed, the Spanish Dancer derives a potent chemical that it can use as defense.
-Hexabranchus sanguineus then passes the defensive compounds obtained into its egg ribbons via macrolides, giving the physically defenseless egg ribbons a toxin defense.
+After consuming sponges, the Spanish Dancer derives a potent chemical that it can use as defense.
+Hexabranchus sanguineus then passes the obtained defensive compounds into its egg ribbons via macrolides, giving the otherwise physically defenseless egg ribbons a toxin defense.
 The latter is coveted by some other species of nudibranch as Favorinus tsuruganus or Favorinus japonicus.

 The emperor shrimp, Periclimenes imperator, is a commensal shrimp that is commonly found living on Hexabranchus sanguineus.